hainan-xv/zipporah/README.md

 srilm=your/path/to/srilm/   # for branch paper-version only
 ```

+### Step 3,
-Then provide the location for your corpus.
+Provide the location for your corpus.
 We need good/dev/bad-corpus variables set.
 The meaning of those corpora are,
 - "bad" corpus refers to the data you want to filter on;
 - "good" corpus refers to the "training data" described in the paper.
 We recommend that you use a large and clean corpus for this, e.g. Europarl
 - "dev" corpus refers to the "dev data" in the paper.
 We recommend that you use a clean corpus for this, and a size of 2000-3000 parallel sentence pairs is sufficient.